54skyxenon/54skyxenon.github.io/README.md

-# 54skyxenon.github.io
+# brandonliang.com
-The code to Brandon Liang's personal website.
+The code to my personal website.
+I update this occasionally if there are significant events in my life.
-Just did a major redesign as of April 18, 2020.
-You can find the old code under `archived/`.